SengerM/progressreporting/README.md

 ## Usage example

-The following example shows the best way to use the ```TelegramProgressReporter``` with a loop.
-The ```with``` statement ensures that the inizialization and finalization is done properly.
-Also, if for some reason the messages cannot be sent (e.g. the internet connection is temporarily lost) a warning is displayed but the program keeps running.
-When the connection is restored, the updates are sent.
+The following example shows the best way to use the ```TelegramProgressReporter``` to report the progress of a loop.
+The ```with``` statement ensures that the inizialization and finalization is done properly (you'll be properly notified in the begining and the ending of the loop, despite there is an error or not).

 ```Python
 from progressreporting.TelegramProgressReporter import TelegramProgressReporter